FabricMC/fabric-docs/develop/rendering/world.md

 ## The Extraction and Drawing Phases {#the-extraction-and-drawing-phases}

-As mentioned in [Rendering Concepts](./basic-concepts), Minecraft rendering is in the process of being split into "extraction" and "rendering" phases.
+As mentioned in [Rendering Concepts](./basic-concepts), recent Minecraft updates are working on splitting rendering into two phases: "extraction" and "rendering".

 All data needed for rendering is collected during the "extraction" phase.
 This includes, for example, writing to the buffered builder.
-When calling a render method, such as `VertexRedering.drawFilledBox`, it is writing vertices to the buffered builder, and is part of the "extraction" phase.
+Calling a render method, such as `VertexRedering.drawFilledBox`, writes vertices to the buffered builder, and is part of the "extraction" phase.
 You should add all elements you want to render during this phase.

 When the "extraction" phase is done, the "drawing/rendering" phase starts, and the buffered builder is built.
 During this phase, the buffered builder is drawn to the screen.
 The ultimate goal of this "extraction" and "drawing" split is to allow for drawing the previous frame in parallel to extracting the next frame, improving performance.

-Now let's look at how to create a custom render pipeline, with these two phases in mind.
+Now, with these two phases in mind, let's look at how to create a custom render pipeline.

 ## Custom Render Pipelines {#custom-render-pipelines}

 Let's say we want to render waypoints, which should appear through walls.
-But the closest pipeline in vanilla is `RenderPipelines#DEBUG_FILLED_BOX`, which doesn't render through walls.
-So we will need a custom render pipeline.
+The closest vanilla pipeline for that would be `RenderPipelines#DEBUG_FILLED_BOX`, but it doesn't render through walls, so we will need a custom render pipeline.

 ### Defining a Custom Render Pipeline {#defining-a-custom-render-pipeline}